 Represented by the Stavanger partnership, Triangulum was promoted at the 15th Annual Transatlantic Forum in Chicago from 24th to 25th October 2016.
 Sciences, innovation and business were included as part of the cross disciplinary programme.

 Every 20 years, the United Nations Conference on Housing and Sustainable Urban Development is organised.
 The latest edition, Habitat III, took place in Quito, Ecuador, from 17-20 October 2016 – and Triangulum coordinator Damian Wagner was there too.
 He formed part of a delegation from the German city Ludwigsburg, headed by its mayor Werner Spec.

-Continue reading “Triangulum Onsite Assessment in Stavanger”
+Continue reading “Triangulum participation at Habitat III in Quito”